 The Patio at 9th Street Village, Bend

 The Patio at 9th Street Village was built around the popular Bevel Brewing.
-Located near 9th Street and Wilson, The Patio food trucks offer bites such as fermented foods from Nosh, fresh, authentic tacos, Southern cuisine, a Hawaiian grill, and even a drive/walk through coffee shop in the parking lot.
+Located near 9th Street and Wilson, The Patio food trucks offer bites such as fermented foods from Nosh, fresh, authentic tacos, Southern cuisine, Hawaiian poke, and even a drive/walk through coffee shop in the parking lot.
 For drinks, stop inside Bevel Brewing to see what new hoppy creation they have come up with.
 These are family-friendly carts during the day with more of a brewery scene as the sun goes down.
 Check out Taqueria Nava, a popular spot for authentic Mexican tacos.

-The Lot and Taproom, Bend
+The Lot Food Trucks and Taproom, Bend

-A tried and true classic, The Lot and Taproom has the honors of declaring themselves Bend’s first food truck pod.
+A tried and true classic, The Lot Food Trucks and Taproom has the honors of declaring themselves Bend’s first food truck pod.
 As the original innovators who created a central taproom with room for food trucks to park, The Lot has had plenty of time to up their game since they opened in 2013.
 This is a very fun and communal spot that hosts nights like Bingo Mondays, Trivia Tuesdays, Open-Mic Wednesdays and Live Music Thursdays.
 As the colder weather sets in, The Lot is prepped with standing heaters and even heated benches.
 For lunch and dinner options, there is a fried chicken truck, a french fry and salad-focused truck, a classic cheeseburger stand and an option for sushi.